Paul Stuart: History

 Paulette Garafalo, formerly of Brooks Brothers and Hickey Freeman, became CEO of Paul Stuart on June 14, 2016, marking the first time someone unrelated to the Ostrove family led the company.
 Mitsui had begun importing Paul Stuart products to Japan in 1975.
 In Mitsui 1991 signed an exclusive licensing agreement to produce and sell Paul Stuart products in Japan, with Sanyo Shokai Ltd as its main sub-licensee.
 Paul Stuart’s sales in Japan reached about $133 million in 2012.
 Paul Stuart Japan’s 100 shops in department stores and outlet stores, as well as e-commerce sites, are all operated by Sanyo Shokai.

 The company offers bespoke tailoring by Oxxford Clothes, and previously carried Oxxford on the rack.
 In 2019, the company began offering a made-to-measure service branded as customLAB, including luxury MTM jeans service.
 In 2019, the company celebrated the redesign and launch of its omnichannel e-commerce website with home delivery via vintage Packard automobile.

 On July 1, 2022, Paulette Garafalo stepped away from day-to-day operations and assumed a new role as Executive Chairman.
 Trevor Shimpfky was announced as president and CEO, and oversaw the addition of new stores, the ceasing of womenswear production, and efforts to attract a younger clientele.
 Prior to joining Paul Stuart, he served as vice president of wholesale for North America at Ermenegildo Zegna for 16 years.

-The creative director is Ralph Auriemma, who was originally hired away from Ralph Lauren Purple Label in 2007 to develop the youthful Phineas Cole sub-brand.
+The longtime creative director was Ralph Auriemma, who had been hired away from Ralph Lauren Purple Label in 2007 to develop the youthful Phineas Cole sub-brand.